 “The Most Homophobic Country in the World”.

-While Americans and most other nations have been fighting for marriage equality, Jamaican LGBTs are fighting for the legal right to even be gay!
+While Americans and most other nations have been fighting for marriage equality, Jamaican LGBTQs are fighting for the legal right to even be gay!
 Gay men have it the hardest in Jamaica.
-Sexual intimacy between men is punishable by law with up to ten years of imprisonment.
+Sexual intimacy between men is punishable by law, with up to ten years of imprisonment.

-This is supported by not just one law against buggery, but three!
+This is supported by not just one law against buggery, but four!

 Hope for Jamaica

-Since then, a lot of things have changed for the better regarding the LGBT movement – but still not enough for any of my male friends to crawl out of the closet.
+Since then, a lot of things have changed for the better regarding the LGBTQ movement, but still not enough for any of my male friends to crawl out of the closet.
 Jamaica is still considered one of the most homophobic nations in the world, and gay acts are still illegal.

 Hopefully with time things will continue to change.
-Maybe fellow Blacks will begin to understand how similar the LGBT journey is to our own and fight along with the community to help them obtain their rights.
+Maybe fellow Blacks will begin to understand how similar the LGBTQ journey is to our own (yes, I said it!), and fight along with the community to help them obtain their rights.

 *Batty-gyal is a derogatory term for lesbians in Jamaica.